 The Royal Mint is currently a government owned company.
 It was threatened with privatisation in 2009 when Alistair Darling (then the Chancellor of the Exchequer) began planning to sell it off.
 Luckily, those plans were dropped - phew!

 The Royal Mint has been proving that public ownership goes hand in hand with high quality and innovation for 1,130 years.
-That's something to celebrate, not something to mess with.
+That's something to celebrate!

 Discover the Royal Mint experience